-The Maxine Giardina Charter School Board of Directors will hold its next monthly meeting on the second Thursday of the month– November 14, 2013, at 9:00 A.M. at The MAX Charter School on the Nicholls State University campus.
-Meetings are usually scheduled for the first Thursday of each month.
-The December meeting will be held on December 5, 2013.
+The Maxine Giardina Charter School Board of Directors will hold its next monthly meeting on Thursday, March 13, 2014, at 9:00 A.M. at The MAX Charter School on the Nicholls State University campus.
+The following Board meeting is scheduled for April 3, 2014.

 The MAX Charter School is now accepting student enrollment applications for the 2014-2015 school year.
 Please note if you are currently on the waitlist, your application will expire at the end of the current school year, and a new application must be submitted to be considered for enrollment in the upcoming school year.

 Open Enrollment Period: January 8th through February 28, 2014